Reisegiganten/libvmod-abtest/README.rst

 Description
         Returns one of the options in the specified rule, the option is chosen with the random weights declared in the rule.

+        If the rule is not present in the current configuration, the function returns NULL.
 Example
         ``set resp.http.Set-Cookie = "abtesting=" + abtest.get_rand("base");``